awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 df.rename(columns={"A column": "A_column", "B column": "B_column"})
 ```

 If you include print statements in the code block, the result appears when you select **Preview**\.
+You can resize the custom code transformer panel\.
+Resizing the panel provides more space to write code\.
+The following shows the resizing of the panel\.

+![\[For the Python function, replace the comments under pd.Series with your code.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/resizing-panel.gif)

+The following provide additional context and examples for writing custom transform code\.

+**Python \(User\-Defined Function\)**

+The Python function gives you the ability to write custom transformations without needing to know Apache Spark or Pandas\.
+Data Wrangler is optimized to run your custom code quickly\.
+You get similar performance between using custom Python code and an Apache Spark plugin\.

+To use the Python \(User\-Defined Function\) code block, you specify the following:
++ **Input column** – The input column where you're applying the transform\.
++ **Mode** – The scripting mode, either Pandas or Python\.
++ **Return type** – The data type of the value that you're returning\.

+Using the Pandas mode gives better performance\.
+The Python mode makes it easier for you to write transformations by using pure Python functions\.

-The following are examples of how you can use the custom transforms code block:
+The following video shows an example of how to use custom code to create a transformation\.
+It uses the Titanic dataset to create a column with the person's salutation\.

+![\[For the Python function, replace the comments under pd.Series with your code.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/python-function-transform-titanic-720.gif)

 **Pyspark**